Ryan-Geddes/reading-notes-301/4read6.md

 ## When making a repository/facade, what flexibility do you gain?
+You can use your language of choice!

 ## Name 3 cloud based NoSQL Databases
+AWS, MongoDB aTLAS, Microsoft Azure

 # Document the following Vocabulary Terms